2067

 CONCLUSOES: Concluímos que a terapia LBI favoreceu o processo de cicatrizaçao do tecido com dosagem de 3 J/cm2 na fase inflamatória e com dosagem de 6 J/cm2 nas fases proliferativa e de remodelaçao, acelerando a contraçao da ferida por queimadura e melhorando o processo de cicatrizaçao.

-Queimaduras.
+Palavras-chave: Queimaduras.
 Diabetes Mellitus.
 Terapia com Luz de Baixa Intensidade.
 Patologia.

-The Ministry of Health of Brazil reports that the burning wounds are in fourth place of the ranking of death caused by injury and it is estimated that at least 1,000,000 people suffer some kind of burning wound per year in this country
+The Ministry of Health of Brazil reports that the burning wounds are in fourth place of the ranking of death caused by injury and it is estimated that at least 1,000,000 people suffer some kind of burning wound per year in this country4.

 There are several different approaches to treat burning wounds when in the tissue repair stage such as polymers, phytoterapic extracts, mineral compounds, physical resources such as low level laser (LLL), therapeutic ultrasound (US), light emitting diode (LED) and hyperbaric chambers.
-Some of these approaches are widely used in clinic consultations and result in positive outcomes
+Some of these approaches are widely used in clinic consultations and result in positive outcomes1.

 Some studies using experimental models identified the beneficial effects of LLL in the treatment of burning wounds in diabetic and non-diabetic rats.
-These studies show that the capacity of the laser light to penetrate within the injured tissue favors the contraction of the wound, angiogenesis, fibroblasts proliferation and, consequently, a greater collagen deposition in situ
+These studies show that the capacity of the laser light to penetrate within the injured tissue favors the contraction of the wound, angiogenesis, fibroblasts proliferation and, consequently, a greater collagen deposition in situ5,6.
+However, there is great diversity in the parameters of LLL use, for instance, wave length, energetic dosages and applying form.

 Therefore more detailed studies on the effect of factors that interfere in the wound healing process such as the concomitancy of diabetes mellitus and burning wounds should be performed.
 Thus the aim of this study was to evaluate the effect of low level laser of 650nm in the healing process of third degree burning wounds experimentally induced in diabetic and non-diabetic rats through macroscopic, microscopic and morphometric analysis and the quantification of collagen.